9 Things you can do from the Task Manager's compact view in Windows 10

 Problems you may encounter: Greyed out options in the Task Manager

-While creating this guide, we could not help but notice that some of the options we discussed are greyed out in the Task Manager's right-click menu for many popular apps.
-This indicates that those functions are unavailable at this time, really taking the shine off this otherwise great app.
-As a result, we ended up using 7-Zip for this tutorial, because it is one of the few apps with a fully functional contextual menu in the compact view of the Task Manager.
+While creating this guide, we could not help but notice that, while in compact view, some of the options we discussed are greyed out in the Task Manager's right-click menu for many popular apps.
+We ended up using 7-Zip for this tutorial, because it is one of the few apps with a fully functional contextual menu in the compact view of the Task Manager.
+For multi-process applications, like Firefox, the contextual menu displays greyed out options.

 How do you use your Task Manager?